kscop25/AnalystEX/README.md

 # KScopis - RISI Data Analyst Candidate Exercise
 ## Overview
-Following code sets working directory, reads data into R environment, cleans datasets, unzips files, and describes cookbook to create a map
+Following code sets working directory, reads data into R environment, cleans datasets, unzips files, and describes cookbook to create a map.
+If you have any questions, please feel free to contact me at kathleen.scopis@gmail.com or (302)540-9066.

 ## Deliverable: